jessicarumsey/jessica-rumsey-portfolio/README.md

 #### Welcome!
 I'm Jessica Rumsey.

-This portfolio highlights a few of my standout graduate-level projects in network analysis, predictive modeling, and reinforcement learning.
+Here, I highlight a few of my graduate-level projects in network analysis, predictive modeling, and reinforcement learning.
 Each project showcases my analytical and problem-solving skills while dealing with complex data and simulations.